aaryaa123/application/README.md

 ### How do you provide animation logic in Unity-based game?

-- Animation logic in Unity is typically provided using the Animator Controller, which allows developers to define animation states and transitions between them.
-Scripts in Unity (C#) can also control animations by triggering specific parameters in the Animator Controller or by directly manipulating properties using Animator methods like SetTrigger, Play, or CrossFade.
+- I don't have direct experience with Unity-based game development, but from what I understand, animation logic in Unity can be managed using the Animator Controller, which defines animation states and transitions.
+Developers can use C# scripts to control these animations by setting parameters in the Animator Controller or by calling methods like SetTrigger, Play, or CrossFade to manipulate animations dynamically.
+Additionally, timelines or custom animation curves can be used for more complex sequences.

 ### Please explain how file permissions work in Linux.
 What different kinds of permissions are there?
 How are they assigned to a file or directory?